sutta » dn » Dīgha Nikāya 18

 Sātirekāni pañcasatāni nātikiyā paricārakā abbhatītā kālaṅkatā tiṇṇaṁ saṁyojanānaṁ parikkhayā sotāpannā avinipātadhammā niyatā sambodhiparāyaṇā”ti.

-In excess of five hundred devotees in Ñātika have passed away having ended three fetters.
+More than five hundred devotees in Ñātika have passed away having ended three fetters.
 They’re stream-enterers, not liable to be reborn in the underworld, bound for awakening.”

 Assosuṁ kho nātikiyā paricārakā: